The Rapid Growth of Networking: A All-inclusive Guide to Emotionally Intelligent Connections

 • “Networking: Where Awkwardness and Opportunities Meet for a Latte!”

-• “Virtuoso mastEring the skill of ‘Not Creeping People Out’ in Networking”
+• “Mastering the Art of ‘Not Creeping People Out’ in Networking”

 • “Why Your Networking Game Needs More Today’s Tech News —and Less Business Cards”